Information on our Governing Body can be found below

 My background is primarily in the telecommunications industry where I have worked in many roles from salesperson, to operations manager and then subsequently director within my own company.
 Since the birth of my daughter I became primarily a stay at home dad and have developed in that period my own online business which I still run to this day.
 Since September 2017 I have been studying for a degree in business studies at UCLAN, with the goal of becoming a lecturer in this field.

 I am passionate about education, and the concept of equality for all in that, and believe that all children should have the opportunity and resources to fulfil their potential.
 As such I hope to bring whatever experience I can, to aid in the development and success of the school.

 My name is Helen Wright and as headteacher of the school, I act as an “ex-officio” governor which means that I am not elected but serve on the governing body as the headteacher of the school.

 My interest in serving the governing body is clearly one of great importance.
 As headteacher, I advise governors and provide information so that the governing body as a whole can make important decisions on getting best value from the resources used to run the school in order to provide the best education for our pupils.

-I have given 30 years service to education as a teacher and senior leader and in that time have seen may changes to school curriculum and assessment procedures.
+I have given 33 years service to education as a teacher and senior leader and in that time have seen may changes to school curriculum and assessment procedures.
 Whilst schools have been through considerable change, there has never been any alteration in my view that we should all do our best to give children the highest quality education we can provide, using the resources and skills we have within our community.
 My experience of working in 3 different Local Education Authorities and in 6 schools (in various settings) has given me the opportunity to work with a range of very skilled educationalists and school governors.
-It is a privilege for me to work with keen and hardworking individuals at St. Stephen’s and within the diverse but united school community here in Broadgate.
+It is a privilege for me to work with keen and hardworking individuals at St. Stephen’s and within the diverse and friendly community here in Broadgate.